Bindushalini/cmake_tut/readme.txt

 we can add libraries inside subdirectories (individual cmake) and link them to top directory build conditional statements in order to provide option

+usage requirements: specify the depending library include directories in cmake of mathfunctions itself.(instead of in top level) the only thing our executable target does to use our library is call target_link_libraries() with the name of the library target.
+In larger projects, the classic method of specifying library dependencies manually becomes very complicated very quickly.